 It is also important to have reliable plumbing that will help ensure that water is not being wasted.
 You can check if you have leaks by carrying out a simple evaluation of your water meter.
 Turn off any systems that use water and check your water meter.
 Avoid using water for the next 2 hours before checking the meter once more.
 If it has moved, there is a good chance that there are leaks somewhere in the plumbing system.
 Contact a plumber to investigate any issues.

-If you are thinking of building or renovating in New South Wales, contact Houspect on 1300 258 789 for excellence in building inspections.
+For more information read our other article on water-saving tips.
+In the meantime, if you are thinking of building or renovating in New South Wales, contact Houspect on 1300 258 789 for excellence in building inspections.